Most platforms today are built around a simple idea: more is better.

 One of the most distinctive parts of Natality’s community feed is the prayer reaction.
 When someone shares something meaningful and you tap the prayer icon, you move beyond offering a fleeting gesture.

 For the next seven days, you receive gentle reminders to pray for them.
-Instead of empathy that evaporates as you scroll on, you’re offered a quiet, sustained way to shift from what psychologists call expressive support (“I see you”) to instrumental support (“I’m here with you”); a shift consistently associated with deeper relational impact.
+Instead of empathy that evaporates as you scroll on, you’re offered a quiet, sustained way to move from what psychologists call expressive support (“I see you”) to instrumental support (“I’m here with you”), thereby combining the two; a shift consistently associated with deeper relational impact.

 A more purposeful space